-Beirut explosions: What is the situation six months on?
+Beirut explosions: What is the situation a year on?

 In the immediate aftermath of the explosion, rescue workers responded quickly - searching for missing people and providing emergency aid.
 Months later, rebuilding has started, but parts of Beirut remain uninhabitable.

 Thousands of families were affected by the explosion.
 In the days following the explosion, many families slept in shattered homes or temporary accommodation, while also facing the deadly threat of the coronavirus pandemic.

 "This explosion threatens to push many who were already suffering further into poverty and hunger."

 At least 300,000 homes were damaged, according to the Beirut governor Marwan Abboud and the UN now estimates that the total damages could reach 3-5 billion USD.